Prospective Clinico-Genomic Study

 The PCG study represents the next paradigm in clinical studies by eliminating an EDC, the potential for transcription errors, and additional staffing for data entry.
 By utilizing the Flatiron platforms our practice uses for routine care, PCG monitors reviewing subject data in OncoEMR® and issues queries directly in OncoTrials® to streamline the study process and maximize efficiencies.

-Prospective Clinico-Genomic Study results to date
+Prospective Clinico-Genomic Study

 About Virginia Cancer Institute